 Recognition and Revelation: Short Nonfiction Writings.
 McGill-Queen's University Press (purchase at Amazon.ca)

 I opened my review with the quotation above because it is an astute statement on the inevitable re-evaluation every enduring author undergoes generation after generation.
 Stovel’s introduction helpfully frames Laurence’s accomplishments (primarily in the essays themselves), but I hoped it would offer something more by way of re-evaluating her place in literary history.
-Stovel offers a detailed review of the essays and other published or archival sources, which demonstrates her unparalleled grasp of Laurence’s life and works; and, like Aritha van Herk’s heartfelt afterword, the introduction also celebrates Laurence as a writer, activist, and human being.
+Stovel’s introduction offers a detailed review of the essays and other published or archival sources, which demonstrates her unparalleled grasp of Laurence’s life and work; and, like Aritha van Herk’s heartfelt afterward, the introduction also celebrates Laurence as a writer, activist, and human being.
 At times, though, I yearned for a more complicated portrayal of Laurence.
 Stovel superbly demonstrates Laurence’s successes in her era; but what about her shortcomings in ours?

-Indeed, Stovel’s wonderfully edited book points readers to examples of some tensions between Laurence’s era and ours (and, without question, Stovel’s book also offers beautifully detailed depictions of our national and literary history); but there are also some exceptionally perceptive, even prescient, observations in the essays that today’s readers will find intriguing.
-Laurence’s critique of what she calls “tribalism” (11) as a dehumanizing act foretells (among many things) the dehumanizing cruelty toward refugees of former President Trump’s government; her advice to young writers (in “Half War—Half Peace”) is timeless; and her travel writing captures both the natural beauty of the Canadian landscape and widespread cultural prejudices with which the country is still coming to grips (e.g., a racist train passenger relentlessly badgers Laurence in “Journey from Lakefield”).
+Indeed, Stovel’s wonderfully edited book points readers to examples of (as I’ve already noted) some tensions between Laurence’s era and ours (and, without question, Stovel’s book also offers beautifully detailed depictions of our national and literary history); but there are also some exceptionally perceptive, even prescient, observations in the essays that today’s readers will find intriguing: Laurence’s critique of what she calls “tribalism” as a dehumanizing act foretells (among many things) the dehumanizing cruelty of ex-President Trump’s government toward refugees, Laurence’s advice to young writers (in “Half War—Half Peace”) is timeless, and her travel writing captures both the natural beauty of the Canadian landscape and widespread cultural prejudices (e.g., a racist train passenger relentlessly badgers Laurence in “Journey from Lakefield”) with which the country is still coming to grips.
 For researchers, the essays will improve an understanding of Laurence’s contexts and philosophies on various subjects; for a general